 “No…fricken…way,” I whispered, stepping back in both horror and fascination.
-A moment ago, I’d thought that this thing was some guy with his hands behind his back with crap for brains who thought he could smash a door with his feet.
+A moment ago, I’d assumed that this thing was some guy with his hands behind his back with crap for brains who thought he could smash a door with just his feet.
 Now I knew better.
 It was tall, deformed, with gray skin, no clothing, beady, black eyes, and—the best part: didn’t have any arms.
 I recognized this freak immediately—he was one of the classics of Creepypasta, and perhaps one of the most ridiculously named in my opinion.
-The Brutally, Obscene, Beast or as the web commonly referred to it as,
+The Brutally, Obscene, Beast or as the web commonly referred to it:

 “B.O.B.?”
 I asked aloud.